zeyujiang8800/MATH8800---Mathematical-Foundations-for-Deep-Learning---GNN/README.md

 # GNN MARTA Transit – Stop-Level Delay Prediction

 Graph Neural Network pipeline for predicting stop-level delay risk on the MARTA transit network using static GTFS and GTFS-realtime data.
-Please see the notebook file for an interactive example.
+Please see the gnn.ipynb and demo.ipynb notebook files for an interactive example.

 ## Project Structure